hirahara-taiki/autojson/README.rst

     # Object is subclass of dict
     # so you can save it as json

 =======
 Classes
 =======

-This module provides five classes: Object, Array, Int, Float, and String.
+This module provides six classes: Object, Array, Int, Float, Boolean, and String.

 Int